Julia Grant: Engagement and marriage to Grant

 Neither set of parents was enthusiastic about the match, with her parents doubting his future earnings capability and his parents disliking her father for being an enslaver.
 Nonetheless, the engagement held, and Ulysses often sent letters to her, including ones that described his first exposure to the horrors of battle.
 The couple would not get married until 1848, four years later, once Ulysses returned from the war.
 He then was posted to several far-away locations, including Panama and Vancouver Barracks, where she did not accompany him, although he continued to write her.
 He suffered from loneliness, boredom, and a possible drinking problem, and resigned from the Army in 1854.

 Over the next few years, he tried several business ventures, none too successful, and her friends indicated that she had been unhappy for much of the first decade of their marriage.
 Meanwhile, she gave birth to four children between 1850 and 1858.
 In 1860, the family located themselves in Galena, Illinois, where Ulysses worked as a clerk in a store owned by his brother.

+Life during and after the Civil War

 With the American Civil War underway, Ulysses rejoined the Army.
 During some parts of the war, Grant traveled to be near her husband, something unusual at the time.
 The rest of the time, the two sent letters to each other.
-While she was careful to preserve his letters to her — which have been published in several forms — none of her letters to him are known to survive, possibly because at some point she destroyed them.
+While she was careful to preserve his letters to her—which have been published in several forms—none of her letters to him are known to survive, possibly because at some point she destroyed them.

+Following their marriage, Grant adjusted to life as a military wife, often managing household responsibilities on her own while her husband was away on duty.
+Having grown up with slaves, she struggled with running a home.
+When the American Civil War broke out, her father remained a Democrat and supporter of the Confederacy, while Grant supported the Union, aligning herself to her husband's allegiance.
+At one point, during a stay with a Tennessee family, Grant was accused of Confederate sympathies because of her background and her home state of Missouri.
+She reportedly replied, “I am the most loyal of the loyal."

+Throughout the war, she frequently visited Ulysses at his military camps, providing companionship and emotional support.
+She would travel regularly from camps, White Haven, and homes of relatives, leading to historians to remark that her "home" was wherever her husband was.
+Soldiers came to know her presence at camp, at times crediting for her attentiveness to her husband's well-being and often cared for him during periods of illness, including his recurring headaches.
+She served as mediator for Ulysses and the soldiers.
+Grant visited military hospitals while Ulysses was away from camp and would pass along messages and requests from the wounded soldiers to her husband.